joelreymont/dots/README.md

 > **Like beads, but smaller and faster!**

 Minimal task tracker for AI agents.
-358KB binary, ~2ms startup, single JSONL file.
+159KB binary, ~3ms startup, SQLite storage with beads compatibility.

 ## What is dots?

 dots is a CLI task tracker designed for Claude Code hooks.
-It tracks tasks in a `.dots` file using JSONL format.
+It stores tasks in `.beads/beads.db` (SQLite) for beads compatibility, enabling drop-in replacement.
 Each task has an ID, title, status, priority, and optional parent/dependency relationships.

 ## Installation